 We started the next day ogling the State of the World and Taryn Simon exhibitions at the Museum of Contemporary Art, then passed through Old Montréal heading toward the waterfront, stopping only to admire the beauty of the Notre Dame Basilica from the street.
 Ambling along the View Port Promenade at Old Port, we couldn’t pass up a ride on La Grande Roue (the Observation Wheel).
 From its apex, the city skyline filled the view to the west, and St. Lawrence River flowed to the east.
 On a whim, we made our way to SOS Labyrinthe to race through a two-kilometer maze filled with obstacles and traps.
 Then, after brews in Jacques Cartier Square, it was time to turn in.
 We had an early morning departure.

 As we crossed the St. Lawrence River on the train back to New York City, the Montréal skyline faded from view.
 In a unanimous vote, my friends and I knew we had only glimpsed this charming city.
 A return trip is in the near future.

 Where Can I Ride Amtrak’s Great Dome Car?

-Enjoy this scenic train ride north aboard the Great Dome Car to Canada’s largest city.
-Montréal, with its charming French flare, has a lot of everything for everyone, including major sports and cultural events, exotic flavors, quaint cobbled streets, world-class shopping and a hopping nightlife.
+Enjoy this scenic train ride north aboard the Amtrak to Canada’s largest city.
+Montréal, with its charming French flare, has a lot of everything for everyone, including major sports and cultural events, exotic flavors, quaint cobbled streets, world-class shopping, and a hopping nightlife.
 Get a view of the city from atop Mont Royale or aboard the city’s landmark “Grande Roue de Montréal”.